JasperFx/marten/docs/configuration/hostbuilder.md

         // Do some kind of logging using the correlation id of the ISession }

-    public void LogSuccess(NpgsqlBatch batch)
-    {
-        // Do some kind of logging using the correlation id of the ISession }

-    public void LogFailure(NpgsqlBatch batch, Exception ex)
-    {
-        // Do some kind of logging using the correlation id of the ISession }

     public void RecordSavedChanges(IDocumentSession session, IChangeSet commit)
     {
         // Do some kind of logging using the correlation id of the ISession